Draft Wizard FAQ

 - We support drafts with a Custom order (picks have been traded, added, etc).

-- We do not support Auction drafts at this time.
+- We support Auction drafts (see next question).

 - We support Redraft leagues where all eligible players (QB, RB, WR, TE, K, DST) are available to be drafted.